-In addition, you can get 1% cashback when you use your card on services, bills and groceries, and there are no fees and no minimum balance requirements.
+In addition, you can get 1% cashback when you use your card for groceries, gas and transportation, and there are no fees and no minimum balance requirements.

 There’s also a smart rounding-up feature.
 When you make a purchase, you can choose how much you want to round up, and this extra amount gets saved in your account.
 You can then cash this out when you want.

-The Neo Money account comes with a card and a high-interest rate on your savings.
+The Neo high-interest savings account offers a 3.40% rate on your deposits.

 Transactions are free, and it has an auto-save feature where you can set up automatic savings to help you save even more.